 Frequently Asked Questions

-Our goal is to help guide you to the best membership plan and be a trusted resource while you are a member.
+Our mission: guide you to the right healthcare membership and remain a trusted resource throughout your journey.

-Each cost-share can function a little differently and may offer different services, but the goal is the same: to ensure you receive the best care at the right cost.
+Every cost-share program can work a little differently and offer different benefits (virtual care, labs, maternity, etc.), but the mission is the same:

 The most significant difference between health insurance and cost-share are that these memberships aren’t governed by the Affordable Care Act (ACA.) (though there are indipop plans that meet the ACA criteria)